robosavvy/rosc/README.md

 ===
 Currently it is still an alpha.
 To try it out you have to do the following:

-  mkdir ~/rosc_ws
+  mkdir -p ~/rosc_ws/src

-  cd ~/rosc_ws

-  git clone git@github.com:synapticon/rosc.git

-  cd rosc
+  cd ~/rosc_ws/src

-  rm CMakeLists.txt

   catkin_init_workspace
+  git clone git@github.com:robosavvy/rosc.git
+  cd ..
+  catkin_make

+  # Creates a new language on genmsg
+  # should be done by a cmake script
   cd /opt/ros/indigo/etc/ros/genmsg
   sudo touch genc
   cd /opt/ros/indigo/lib

-  sudo ln -s ~/rosc_ws/rosc/genc
+  sudo ln -s ~/rosc_ws/src/rosc/genc

-  cd ~/rosc_ws

-  catkin_make --source rosc